What is From Our Farms?

 For childcare providers.
 Specially designed lesson plans and take-home activities coordinate to offer a comprehensive From Our Farms learning experience.

-Special Programs & Workshops
+Special Programs and Workshops

 RCE presents hands-on programs and workshops called activity days at local schools, childcare centers and libraries throughout the year.
 They are open to all Gloucester County families.